 The following animation demonstrates how the catheter ablation process works.

 If you have atrial fibrillation that has not responded to medication, your doctor may recommend catheter ablation.
-Use these guides to aid in your discussion with your treating physician or specialist.

 The goal of catheter ablation is to prevent unwanted electrical currents from traveling from the pulmonary veins (blood vessels between the lungs and the heart) to the atria (the upper chambers of the heart).
 The standard ablation technique is called pulmonary vein isolation (PVI).
 During the procedure, catheters are used to ablate (stop) these abnormal electrical signals and prevent them from spreading and continuing to cause AF.